All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The American Academy of Pediatrics (AAP) updated its clinical practice guidelines for childhood obesity in 2023, and the update was significant.
 For the first time, the AAP recommended that pharmacotherapy be considered for children aged 12 and older with obesity (BMI at or above the 95th percentile) when lifestyle interventions alone have not achieved adequate improvement.
 The guideline also recommends discussing bariatric surgery for adolescents with severe obesity (BMI at or above 120% of the 95th percentile), which was a notable shift from previous guidance that was much more conservative about surgical intervention in minors.

 The AAP guidelines emphasize that medication should be used alongside behavioral and lifestyle interventions, not instead of them.
-The drug is meant to be part of a comprehensive treatment plan that includes dietary counseling, physical activity support, psychological assessment, and family-based behavioral change.
+The drug is meant to be part of a full treatment plan that includes dietary counseling, physical activity support, psychological assessment, and family-based behavioral change.
 Prescribing a GLP-1 drug to a child without addressing the broader lifestyle context would be bad medicine regardless of your position on pediatric pharmacotherapy.

-Dr. DeFronzo agrees with the comprehensive approach but makes the point that lifestyle interventions alone have a very low success rate in children with severe obesity.
+Dr. DeFronzo agrees with the thorough approach but makes the point that lifestyle interventions alone have a very low success rate in children with severe obesity.
 Studies consistently show that behavioral programs produce modest weight loss (typically 5 to 7% of body weight) that is often not sustained beyond a year.
 For a child with a BMI above the 99th percentile, a 5% reduction is clinically insignificant and does not meaningfully change their metabolic trajectory.
 Adding pharmacotherapy to the mix does not replace the lifestyle work.
 It amplifies it.

 The Muscle Loss and Growth Question